Terms Of Service

-The credit in the footer “L’homme d’ecosse Webdesigns” is a main source of referral business.
+The credit in the footer “L’homme d’ecosse Digital Agency” is a main source of referral business.
 L’homme d’ecosse understands from time to time the desire to remove the credit to L’homme d’ecosse.
 L’homme d’ecosse has discovered a happy medium is to charge an additional €250.00 for the removal of the footer credit.
 L’homme d’ecosse would rather keep the footer credit in place.

 - Full Payment

 When full payment is made it represents the client is 100% completely satisfied with the work provided by L’homme d’ecosse.